-73.2% of global semiconductor imports.
+Their combined figures equate to 54.2% of the global market.
+Singapore; Taiwan, China; and South Korea ranked third, fourth, and fifth, respectively, with all five regions making up 73.2% of global semiconductor imports.
 Overall, China and Hong Kong's total semiconductor imports in 2021 amounted to \$711.6 billion, while their total exports equaled \$439.2 billion, resulting in a semiconductor trade deficit of \$272.4 billion.

-The semiconductor manufacturing equipment (SME) industry has traditionally been dominated by advanced countries (Table 3), with Japan accounting for 39.4% of global semiconductor manufacturing equipment exports in 2000, the United States 36.6%, the Netherlands 13.6%, Germany 3.0%, and the United Kingdom 2.7%.
+The semiconductor manufacturing equipment (SME) industry has traditionally been dominated by advanced regions (Table 3), Japan accounted for 39.4% of global semiconductor manufacturing equipment exports in 2000, the United States

+36.6%, the Netherlands 13.6%, Germany 3.0%, and the United Kingdom 2.7%.
 By 2021, Japan (23.6%), the United States (21.3%), and the Netherlands (15.1%) had retained the top three positions, though their market shares had decreased significantly.
-Notably, Singapore, South Korea, and Taiwan have all seen a considerable rise in their share of the global semiconductor
+Notably, Singapore, South Korea, and Taiwan, China have all seen a considerable rise in their share of the global semiconductor manufacturing equipment export market since 2000, with Singapore in particular having grown from 0.5% to 15% in 2021.